 And we have our own tribute to pay to fine fatherhood, in the form of a salute to the dads of Doctor Who.
 Admittedly, some of them are a little bloodthirsty, and it was hard to overcome the temptation to throw Davros onto the list again, as we did for Mother’s Day, but actually, give or take a couple of exceptions, the patres familias of the Whoniverse are a surprisingly admirable bunch.

-Starting with the big daddy, in more ways than one:
+Starting with the big daddy:

 Craig Owens (father of Stormageddon, Dark Lord of All, or Alfie)

 Never mind that your own son refers to you (and everyone he has met) as Not Mum, Craig, you are a hero to all new fathers.
-Yes you feel insecure, you worry that you cannot cope and you probably have a point, but families are created by the people who stay in the room, and you, the man who refused to be made into a Cyberman and won, most definitely are.
+Yes, you feel insecure, you worry that you cannot cope, and you probably have a point, but families are created by the people who stay in the room, and you, the man who refused to be made into a Cyberman and won, most definitely are.

-Rory Williams (father of Melody Pond, and Anthony)
+Rory Williams (father of Melody Pond and Anthony)

 Mind you, at least he knows how it feels from both angles, as expressed in this.
 Just… just… THIS: